medic/medic-docs/md/install/smssync.md

 ## Configure Wi-Fi Sleep Settings

-Set the Wi-Fi sleep setting to `Never`, so your device always checks/polls Kujua for outgoing messages.
+Set the Wi-Fi sleep setting to `Never` so SMSSync will continuously process messages.

 Navigate your device: